In January, free campus shuttle service began to bring passengers from parking lots and other sites near the margins of campus to the inner core.

 Oregon State University students and administrators sign a covenant guaranteeing support of the cultural centers in perpetuity.

 In March the colleges of Home Economics and Health and Human Performance combined to form the College of Health and Human Sciences.
 With this merger, the School of Education was re-established as a separate entity on campus.
-In addition to programs in elementary education, secondary education, adult education, community college leadership and counseling education, the new School of Education included the university’s College Student Services Administration (CSSA) program and the 4-H Youth Development program.
+Programs in the new School of Education included elementary education, secondary education, adult education, community college leadership and counseling education, the College Student Services Administration (CSSA) program and the 4-H Youth Development program.
 Sam Stern was appointed dean of the newly reorganized school.

 The Daily Barometer was chosen as the nation’s best student newspaper in the U.S. by the Society of Professional Journalists.